usaid-cs/yesterday-i-learned/random.md

 - Humpty Dumpty is an egg.
 - A [lollipop man](https://www.collinsdictionary.com/dictionary/english/lollipop-man) is a man who holds up a circular stop sign for pedestrians to pass, sometimes called a crossing guard.
 - A [ronin](https://en.wikipedia.org/wiki/R%C5%8Dnin) (浪人) is a samurai without lord or master, or a man who is not employed.
-- None of Bill Gates' children are called Bill.
 - Buying a burner phone is not as simple as walking into the store and buying one. ["Sure, I could walk into Walmart and pay cash for a burner phone (...)
 Who would know?
 Well, lots of people would.
 First, how did I get to Walmart?
 Did I take an Uber car?
 Did I take a taxi?
 These records can all be subpoenaed.
 I could drive my own car, but (...) automatic license plate recognition technology (ALPR) (...) records can be subpoenaed.
 Even if I walked to Walmart, once I entered the store my face would be visible on several security cameras within the store itself, and that video can be subpoenaed."](https://www.wired.com/2017/02/famed-hacker-kevin-mitnick-shows-go-invisible-online/) (This might have been part of [a book](https://www.amazon.com/Art-Invisibility-Worlds-Teaches-Brother/dp/0316380504) on privacy.)
 - [Chekhov's gun](https://en.wikipedia.org/wiki/Chekhov's_gun): in a screenplay, every element in a story must be necessary, and irrelevant elements should be removed.
 If you see something, it means something.
 "One must never place a loaded rifle on the stage if it isn't going to go off.
 It's wrong to make promises you don't mean to keep."
 Unless you are Westworld, in which case, screw Chekhov, confuse everyone.
 - For systems that have external GPUs, take the GPUs out of the slot when in transport to reduce mechanical stress.
 Or lay the system in whichever way that minimises this stress.
 - Web servers only have to deal with URIs, which can only contain ASCII characters (RFC 3986), but someone from Microsoft [says](https://www.ietf.org/rfc/rfc3987.txt) (RFC 3987) they want to have something called an IRI, which can contain unicode characters as well.
 - 3.5mm jacks come in [two major flavours](https://en.wikipedia.org/wiki/Phone_connector_%28audio%29#TRRS_standards): [OMTP](https://en.wikipedia.org/wiki/Open_Mobile_Terminal_Platform) (phones sold in China), and [CTIA](https://en.wikipedia.org/wiki/CTIA_%28organization%29) (phones made by everyone else).
 It is unclear how it works if a phone is sold in China _and_ made by everyone else.
 - [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a zero-player game.
 You can't play it.
 You can only watch.
 People like this "game" because they like to watch things "evolve".
-- An [aerogarden](https://www.bedbathandbeyond.ca/store/brand/aerogarden/3989) is not a levitating greenhouse.
-An aerogarden is a pot with a light propped up by a stem.
-Disappointing.
 - [Anker](https://en.wikipedia.org/wiki/Anker_%28electronics%29) was originally a battery packaging company, i.e. one that buys batteries, and then repackages them to become laptop batteries or battery packs.
 - Skylake CPUs have PAUSE instructions that are 140 cycles long instead of the usual 10 cycles long.
 This is, however, [not a bug](https://aloiskraus.wordpress.com/2018/06/16/why-skylakex-cpus-are-sometimes-50-slower-how-intel-has-broken-existing-code/), and programs that implement spinlocks should probably think about what they are doing, and then adjust the desired pause time as necessary.
 - Lots of databases, like BigTable and PostgreSQL, use the "definitely not in the set" property of Bloom filters to quickly check if something is definitely not in a row or column, before actually resorting to the disk.